Carlton Fisk's 1975 World Series home run: Background

 The 1975 baseball season should have dawned for Red Sox fans with bright hopes.
 The team had made a legitimate run for the pennant the previous year, and this time the team had Carlton Fisk and Rick Wise for full seasons.
 Rick Burleson had surprised everyone by playing outstanding shortstop and hitting higher in the majors than he ever had in the minors.
 In addition, the Sox had two rookies who gave every indication they would be phenoms, Fred Lynn and Jim Rice.
 But the memory of the collapse of 1974 still hung heavy over New England fans.

-At first most of the preseason talk had to do with the decision by Tony Conigliaro to try one more comeback and with the salary hassle concerning Luis Tiant, who felt he deserved more than $70,000 he was earning and wouldn't show up at Winter Haven, Florida, causing team owner Tom Yawkey to meet with "El Tiante", agree on a raise (to $90,000) and get the Sox pitching ace back in camp.
+At first most of the preseason talk had to do with the decision by Tony Conigliaro to try one more comeback and with the salary hassle concerning Luis Tiant, who felt he deserved more than the $70,000 he was earning and wouldn't show up at Winter Haven, Florida, causing team owner Tom Yawkey to meet with "El Tiante", agree on a raise (to $90,000) and get the Sox pitching ace back in camp.

 Still, it didn't take too long before the stories and pictures coming out of Florida about the two phenoms got Sox fans thinking.
 The betting lines in Las Vegas had Boston as a long shot, although not the 100–1 shot they were in 1967.
 The odds against them went up, however, after Fisk, returning from the serious knee injury of 1974, was hit in the right arm and broke it.
 Even the positive talk about young Mr. Lynn couldn't drive away the gloom over Fisk's injury.
 Catching is absolutely vital to a successful team, and Fisk was going to be sidelined for at least a couple of months.

 The word out of Florida on Lynn was very positive.
 The young man who had gone to the USC as a football linebacker, but gave up football for baseball, seemed to be doing it all.
 Not only did he hit and run and field, he was a good-looking, charming young man.
 He was a hit with Boston and New England fans and hit with power, and with the way big Jim Rice was clobbering the baseball, Boston appeared to have a power punch that could only get better when Fisk got back into the lineup.